graphcore/tutorials/feature_examples/pytorch/octconv/README.md

 The classification model can be configured to use one of the following convolution modes:

 * `vanilla`: the standard `torch.nn.Conv2d` implementation is used for all convolutions.
 * `octave`: use the Octave convolution `octconv.OctConv2d` in place of all convolutions.
 * `multi-octave`: uses `poptorch.MultiConv` to execute the data-parallel convolutions that make-up an Octave convolution in parallel.

 The Octave convolutions are parameterized by the `alpha` value which defines the ratio of low-frequency maps.

 These options can be selected from the command-line:
 ```:bash
-python3 octconv_example.py --conv-mode octconv --alpha 0.8
+python3 octconv_example.py --conv-mode octave --alpha 0.8
 ```

 ## Full Usage